RealDreammaker/Weather-and-Vacation-Challenge/README.md

   </tr>
 </table>

-## Part II - VacationPy
+## Vacation

 This task is about working with weather data to plan future vacations.
 Jupyter-gmaps and the Google Places API was deployed.

-* **Note:** if you having trouble viewing the maps when running the notebook, try running `jupyter nbextension enable --py gmaps` in your environment and retry.

 The following was completed:

-* Create a heat map that displays the humidity for every city from Part I.
+* Create a heat map that displays the humidity for every city previously identified.

 * Narrow down the DataFrame to find your ideal weather condition: